Lauricenia/Unit_2_Project_Lauricenia/README.md

   English Input and Conversion to Binary
   ----------------------
   This image illustrates the english input and conversion function of the system.
-The buttons serve as the input : button 1 - by which will browse through the options available (alphabet,numbers: 0-9, space, send, delete) and the button 2- by which the user can choose the option.
-When the user chooses the option "SEND" the message will be converted to binary and the binary message will be directed to the system in FIG.
+The buttons serve as the input : button 1 - by which the uer will browse through the options available (alphabet,numbers: 0-9, space, send, delete) and the button 2- by which the user can choose the option.
+When the option "SEND" is chosen the message will be converted to binary and the binary message will be directed to the system in FIG. 2.
    ![](enginputSD.png)

    *Fig. 1: English input and conversion*

   Binary Output
    --------------------------
 The binary message will be output by a system of 2 light buzzers: one that keeps track of the time and the counting by blinking every second and other that keeps track of the binary message received by turning off when it is 0 and on when it is 1.
-Everytime the "clock" lamp turns on, represents one digit of the binary.
-On the final program this part will be directly linked with the system in figure .
+On the final program this part will be directly linked with the system in FIG. 1.
    ![](outputbinSD.png)

    *Fig. 2: Binary output*

    Binary input and Conversion to English
    ---------------------
    Once the light buzzers are starting to output the binary message, the user should be ready to read the zeros and ones and input them in another part of the system responsible for the conversion from binary to english by using a similar input system as of the english input, however with less options since to write binary, its only necessary 1 and 0.
 The English message resultant from the conversion will be output on the LCD.
    ![](bintoengSD.png)

   *Fig. 3 : Binary input and conversion*

   Algorithms flow diagram